 Apple released the iPad Pro with an M1 processor and 16GB of RAM just a few weeks before WWDC.
 This led to a lot of speculation around the tablet, including some users expecting a fully bootable macOS for iPad to launch at Apple's conference.

 When Apple first introduced iPadOS multitasking, it was hidden behind gestures and impossible-to-discover drag and drop systems.
-Rather than redesign the entire multitasking system to rectify this confusion, Apple created a new multitasking menu.
+Apple created a new multitasking menu to rectify this confusion rather than redesign the entire multitasking system.

 All apps display a small ellipses icon in the top-center of the display.
 Users can click on this to open an app from the Home Screen into any three available multitasking views: Split Screen, Slide Over, and Center Window.

 Users can still perform the old gestures to access multitasking via the dock or Spotlight search.
 Also, Split View can be created via the App Switcher by dragging one app onto another.